laanwj/etna_viv/README.md

 Command stream interception
 ----------------------------

+A significant part of reverse engineering was done by intercepting command streams while running GL simple demos.
-`viv_hook`: A library to intercept and log the traffic between libGAL (the Vivante user space blob) and the kernel driver / hardware.
+`viv_hook` is a library to intercept and log the traffic between libGAL (the Vivante user space blob) and the kernel driver / hardware.

 This library uses ELF hooks to intercept only system calls such as ioctl and mmap coming from the driver, not from other parts of the application, unlike more crude hacks using `LD_PRELOAD`.